slint-ui/slint/docs/tutorial/node/src/getting_started.md

 {{#include main_initial.js:main}}
 ```

-Note that `slint.loadFile` resolves files from the process's current working directory, so from the `package.json` file's location.
+The `slint.loadFile` method resolves files from the process's current working directory, so from the `package.json` file's location.

 Replace the contents of `ui/appwindow.slint` with the following: